KILTprotocol/docs/docs/develop/03_workshop/03_overview.md

 actor V as Verifier
 participant B as KILT Blockchain
     V->>+C: Request presentation for CType
-    C->>C: Derive a presentation from a credential C-->>-V: submit presentation
+    C->>C: Derive a presentation from a Credential C-->>-V: submit presentation
     V->>B: check validity of presentation
 ```